 She’s also open to trying medical aesthetics treatments and seeing how they fit in her lifestyle.
 So far, she’s dabbled in lasers and cosmetic injectables, the latter of which she openly discusses on her platforms because she believes “there is no shame in cosmetic procedures.”
 Here, she divulges which procedures she likes best, along with her favorite products, beauty traditions, and much more.

 [Editor’s note: Injectable wrinkle reducers temporarily smooth the look of moderate to severe wrinkles in certain areas of the face, including the forehead, frown lines, and crow’s feet.
 Injectable filler is a temporary treatment that adds volume to areas of the face such as the lips, cheeks, and laugh lines.
 Like any medical treatment, both injectable wrinkle reducers and injectable fillers have potential risks and side effects.
-Talk to a doctor to see if they’re right for you.
+Talk to a licensed provider to see if they’re right for you.
 And learn more now by chatting with a trained aesthetic specialists now.]

 Spotlyte: If you weren’t in your current line of work, what would you want to be doing?